Oxyact 5mg Film-coated Tablets

 Nervous system disorders

-Very common: somnolence, dizziness, headache
+Very common: somnolence, sedation, dizziness, headache

 Uncommon: amnesia, concentration impaired, convulsions (especially in persons with epileptic disorder or predisposition to convulsions), migraine, hypertonia, hypoaesthesia, involuntary muscle contractions, abnormal coordination, speech disorder, syncope, paraesthesia, dysgeusia